I&M Bank Uganda

-I&M Bank Uganda, formerly Orient Bank, whose complete name is I&M Bank (Uganda) Limited, is a commercial bank in Uganda which is licensed by the Bank of Uganda (BOU), the central bank and national banking regulator.
+I&M Bank (Uganda) Limited, formerly Orient Bank is licensed by the Bank of Uganda (BOU), the central bank and national banking regulator.
+It was officially launched in to the Ugandan market following the completion of the acquisition of 90 percent shareholding of Orient Bank Limited.
+On 8 November 2021, Orient Bank was rebranded to I&M Bank (Uganda) Limited.

 Location

-The bank's headquarters and main branch are located at Plot 6/6A Kampala Road, in the central business district of Kampala, Uganda's capital and largest city.
+The bank's headquarters and main branch are located at Kingdom Kampala, Plot 31A-35A and 37A-39A, Nile Avenue, in the central business district of Kampala, Uganda's capital and largest city.
 The geographical coordinates of the bank's headquarters are:

-0°18'44.0"N, 32°35'08.0"E (Latitude:0.312222; Longitude:32.585556).
+0°19'03.3"N, 32°35'26.4"E (Latitude:0.317583; Longitude:32.590667).

 Overview

-The bank is involved in all aspects of commercial banking, with emphasis on providing banking services to non-government organisations and their staffs.
-As of December 2019, the bank's total assets were valued at USh 814.3 billion (US$221.58 million), with shareholders' equity of USh 114.1 billion (approximately US$31.05 million).
+As of December 2024, the bank’s total assets had grown by 16 percent to UGX 1.1 trillion, up from UGX 944 billion.
+Shareholders' equity also increased by 10 percent, rising to UGX 219 billion from UGX 199 billion.

 History

 The bank was founded in 1993 by a group of business people who were related by blood and marriage.

 In 1996, the bank opened its second branch in the city of Jinja, about one hour's drive east of the capital Kampala.
 In 2002, the bank acquired Trans-Africa Bank Limited, which had been declared insolvent by the BOU.

 Following a spate of Ugandan bank failures in the 1990s and early 2000s, the banking laws in Uganda were changed to bar family members from jointly owning more than 49 per cent in the same financial institution.
 Orient Bank was given a grace period to find a suitable investor.

 In April 2009, Bank PHB Group, a Nigerian financial services group, acquired 80 per cent shareholding in Orient Bank for a cash payment of US$62 million.
 In August 2011, the group was itself declared insolvent by the Central Bank of Nigeria, and its assets and some liabilities were acquired by Keystone Bank Limited, which was owned by the Federal Government of Nigeria.

 In July 2014, international media reported that Keystone Bank planned to divest from Orient Bank.
 In February 2015, Keystone Bank divested from Orient Bank by selling 42 per cent shareholding to the private equity firm 8 Miles Fund, whose shareholders include the celebrity and activist Bob Geldof.
 The remaining 38 per cent was sold to three individuals, namely Ketan Morjaria; one of the founders of the bank, Alemayehu Fisseha, and Zhong Shuang Quan.